John Taylor Wood: Early life

-John Taylor Wood was the son and first child of Robert Crooke Wood from Rhode Island, an army surgeon, and Ann Mackall Taylor, eldest daughter of Zachary Taylor, (who would become a major general in the United States Army, a hero of the Mexican–American War, and who would serve as 12th president of the United States, 1849–1850).
+John Taylor Wood was the first child of Robert Crooke Wood from Rhode Island, an army surgeon, and Ann Mackall Taylor, eldest daughter of Zachary Taylor, who would become a major general in the United States Army, a hero of the Mexican–American War, and who would serve as 12th president of the United States, serving from 1849 to 1850.
 Robert Crooke Wood and Zachary Taylor served together in the U.S. Army.
-Along with being the grandson of a U.S. president, John Taylor Wood was also the nephew of future Confederate president Jefferson Davis, whose first wife, Sarah Knox Taylor (1814–1835), was the second daughter of Zachary Taylor and Margaret Mackall Smith.
+Along with being a grandson of President Taylor and First Lady Margaret Mackall Smith, John Taylor Wood was also a nephew of Sarah Knox Taylor (1814–1835), the first wife of future Confederate president Jefferson Davis.

 Wood was born on August 13, 1830, at Fort Snelling then in the Northwest Territory near present-day St. Paul, Minnesota.
 Wood was delivered by his father and is claimed to have been the first white child born in Minnesota.
 From 1832 until 1837, the Wood family lived at Fort Crawford located at the junction of the Mississippi and Wisconsin Rivers.
 Young Wood grew up in the frontier at the time of the Black Hawk War.